dailydotdev/apps/README.md

 ## Local Environment
   To spin up a local environment, we suggest using GitPod.
 We have a GitPod button above, everything is already configured and should work out of the box.
 Click on it and let's roll!

-  **Note:** Checkout getting started with gitPod using their [official docs](https://www.gitpod.io/docs/introduction/getting-started).
+  **Note:** Checkout getting started with GitPod using their [official docs](https://www.gitpod.io/docs/introduction/getting-started).
 If you're new to gitPod, don't worry, it's a simple and powerful tool that will help you get started with this project in no time.

 ## Want to Help?